JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 When a commit hook call comes in, TeamCity starts checking for changes in VCS Roots which match the request.
 If a change is found during the check, TeamCity automatically increases the [VCS polling interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) (the minimum after the increase is 15 minutes, maximum is 4 hours, increased by 2 times on each successful check).
 If the commit hook stops working (for example, TeamCity finds a change in a VCS root which it did not receive a commit hook call for), the [VCS polling interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) value is reset to default.

-Commit hooks are received via TeamCity REST API [requests](rest-api-reference.md#VCS+Roots) which should typically be configured to in the post\-commit repository triggers:
+Commit hooks are received via TeamCity REST API [requests](https://www.jetbrains.com/help/teamcity/rest/manage-vcs-roots.html) which should typically be configured to in the post-commit repository triggers:

 `POST .../app/rest/vcs-root-instances/commitHookNotification?locator=<vcsRootInstancesLocator>`